palvindersander/youtube-transcript-mcp/docs/project_updates.md

 3. **Consider Requirements Carefully**: True speaker identification would require more sophisticated approaches like audio analysis.
 4. **Maintain Simplicity**: Removing unnecessary features simplified the codebase, making it more maintainable.

+## Feature: Fact-Checking Integration (Latest)

+### Background
+As users increasingly rely on AI systems like Claude to analyze video content, there's a growing need for tools that help verify information presented in videos.
+To address this need, we implemented a fact-checking feature that enables Claude to verify claims made in YouTube videos.

+### Implementation
+The fact-checking feature provides a set of deterministic tools for Claude to use when verifying claims:

+1. Search integration for finding verification information
+2. Transcript segment extraction for analyzing specific parts of videos
+3. Claim finding through exact and fuzzy matching

+The implementation follows a key design principle: keeping the MCP server purely deterministic while allowing Claude to perform all AI-based analysis and reasoning.

+### Key Components Added
+1. **New Files**:
+   - `search_api.py`: Client for web search API integration
+   - `transcript_segment.py`: Utilities for transcript segment extraction and claim finding
+   - `test_fact_checking.py`: Test script for the fact-checking feature
+   - `docs/fact_checking_design.md`: Detailed design documentation

+2. **New MCP Tools in transcript_mcp.py**:
+   - `search_for_claim_verification()`: Searches for information about claims
+   - `extract_transcript_segment()`: Extracts transcript segments around timestamps
+   - `find_claim_in_transcript()`: Locates specific claims in transcripts

+3. **Architectural Changes**:
+   - Added modular search client with API-agnostic design
+   - Implemented fuzzy matching for claim identification
+   - Added support for environment-based configuration

+### Development Guidelines
+1. **API Key Management**: Search API keys are managed via environment variables
+2. **Result Formatting**: Search results are structured as JSON for Claude to parse
+3. **Error Handling**: Comprehensive error handling for search API limitations and failures

+### Architectural Decisions

+1. **Separation of Concerns**:
+   - MCP Server: Provides deterministic tools for data retrieval and processing
+   - Claude: Performs all LLM-based analysis, summarization, and fact-checking
+   - Search API: Modular component with clear interface for future expansion

+2. **Search Integration Approach**:
+   - Selected Serper.dev as the default search provider due to its reliability and structure
+   - Designed search client to be easily adaptable to other providers
+   - Implemented structured result formatting optimized for Claude's analysis

+3. **Transcript Analysis**:
+   - Created dedicated utilities for transcript segment extraction
+   - Implemented timestamp conversion functions
+   - Added fuzzy matching for more flexible claim finding

+### Learnings
+1. **Deterministic Boundaries**: Maintaining a clear boundary between the deterministic MCP server and Claude's AI capabilities ensures a clean architecture that leverages the strengths of both components.

+2. **Search Quality Impact**: The quality of fact-checking results depends significantly on the search provider and query formulation.
+Implementing a dual-search approach (direct query + "fact check" prefixed query) yields more comprehensive results.

+3. **Context Matters**: Providing sufficient context around claims is crucial for accurate verification.
+The segment extraction tool with configurable context window addresses this need.

+4. **Fuzzy Matching Value**: Exact claim matching often fails due to variations in wording.
+Fuzzy matching based on word overlap significantly improves claim location success rates.

+5. **JSON Formatting**: Structured JSON results make it easier for Claude to analyze and reason about verification data compared to text-only responses.

+6. **Modularity Benefits**: The modular design with separate files for search and segment extraction makes the codebase more maintainable and allows for focused testing of each component.

 ## Initial Project Implementation

 ### Core Features